M65 motorway: Unusual spur road (Walton Summit Motorway)

 When the M65 was extended, a slip road was built at Walton Summit, southeast of Preston, from the roundabout linking junction 9 of the M61 with junction 2 of the M65 to the Walton Summit industrial estate.
 It is a single-carriageway road, with two lanes towards the junction (uphill) and one away (downhill).
 It is around 600 yards long and replaced an A-road spur of the A6 that was built in the 1980s.

 According to the statutory instrument that authorised its construction, the road is officially classified as a 'special link road to connect the [M65/M61 roundabout] with the all-purpose road known as Tramway Lane'.
 According to Lancashire County Council, it is the 'M61 Link Tramway Lane to Junction 9' and is part of the M61.
 In 2007, the approach signs from Walton Summit were modified to read 'M61', but the signs still mark the roundabout at the eastern end.

 Legislation

 Each motorway in England requires that a statutory instrument be published, detailing the route of the road, before it can be built.
 The dates given on these statutory instruments relate to when the document was published, and not when the road was built.
-Provided below is an incomplete list of the Statutory Instruments relating to the route of the M65.
+Provided below is an incomplete list of statutory instruments relating to the route of the M65.